Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

    The value of the `Desired Config` column is the name of the CFS configuration currently applied to the nodes.
 There will typically be only one CFS configuration applied to all management nodes.

-   Kindly ensure the selected "desired config" from above has the "initrd.yml" within it's layers by using command as below:
+   Kindly ensure the selected "desired config" from above has the ncn-initrd.yml within the layers by using command as below:

    ```bash
    cray cfs configurations describe "<config name>"